 To motivate the idea of role-specific nodes, Hinton introduced the family tree prediction problem:

-From the family trees, we can extract 12 types of relationships: father, mother, husband, wife, son, daughter, uncle, aunt, brother, sister, nephew, and niece.
+From the family trees, we are only interested in 12 types of relationships: father, mother, husband, wife, son, daughter, uncle, aunt, brother, sister, nephew, and niece.
+Grandparents are great but we won’t need them for now.
 Across both trees, there are 104 relationship instances—triplets like (Margaret, has_father, Christopher).
 There are some special cases where the third item in the triplets contains not one but two individuals.
 For instance, Colin has two uncles: Arthur and Charles.
 The relationship triplet is represented by (Colin, has_uncle, (Arthur, Charles)).

 The goal of the task is to learn a representation of the family tree that enables the network to predict the third item given the first two—for example, given (Margaret, has_father, ?), the model should output Christopher.